sh0rch/fast_chacha/README.md

 fast_chacha (Fallback)  : 25.0589ms
 ```

+Actual results of tests you can see on [Github Actions page](https://github.com/sh0rch/fast_chacha/actions/workflows/tests.yml).

 - **fast_chacha ("ASM")** is significantly faster than both the pure Rust fallback and the reference RustCrypto implementation.
 - The pure Rust fallback is also noticeably faster than RustCrypto's chacha20.